As a general contractor, you’re responsible for making sure your projects run smoothly and your clients and subcontractors are happy.

 Oregon

 A general contractor must hold a state license to work in Oregon.
-A contractor is considered any person who is paid to do any construction work that involves an improvement to real property.
-You can apply for a residential contractor license, a commercial license or a dual residential and commercial license.
-The license is awarded by the Oregon Construction Contractors Board.
+A contractor is considered any person paid to do any construction work that involves improving real property.

 You must complete pre-license training and take a test.
 You’ll also need to show proof of liability and workers’ compensation insurance.